isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2023-09-27-post-Stephen Harwood : An introduction to TradeTrust and the laws governing electronic bills of lading.md

 ---
 <p>The September 2023 edition of Commodities in Focus Weekly by Stephenson
 Harwood featured TradeTrust and the legal regulations surrounding electronic bills of lading.
-The article offered a comprehensive analysis of the legal and practical aspects of the TradeTrust framework and 'TradeTrust-enabled eBLs' (TT eBLs), including:</p>
+The article offers a comprehensive analysis of the legal and practical aspects of the TradeTrust framework and 'TradeTrust-enabled eBLs' (TT eBLs), including:</p>
 <ul data-tight="true" class="tight">